 Tile and grout cleaning is a service that can really be a lifesaver for customers.
-Because ceramic tile takes so much time and care to clean properly, it can quickly become the hard surface in a home that may get the least care.
+Because ceramic tile takes so much time and care to clean properly, it can quickly become the hard surface in a home or business that may get the least care.

 You may think mopping your tile surfaces is doing as good a job as vacuuming a carpet or sweeping a floor.
-But, simply mopping to clean your tile surfaces may be doing more harm than good.
+But simply mopping to clean your tile surfaces may be doing more harm than good.
 Your mop's dirty water can push around contaminants that can stain the grout between your tiles.
-That's not to mention the stains that inevitably come with every day life that can also change your tile and grout surfaces for the worse, especially if you are just mopping them.
+That's not to mention the stains that inevitably come with everyday life that can also change your tile and grout surfaces for the worse, especially if you are just mopping them.

 When it comes to tile and grout cleaning, the equipment requirements more than double than for any other hard surface.
 Now we must get out the mop and mop bucket, a sponge, scouring pad, fill the bucket, change the dirty mop water, dump the final dirty water, clean the mop, clean the sponge and scouring pad, clean the bucket and put it all away again.